 #2) Take the ferry to Moorea and don’t look back

 And there you have it!
 All you really need to know about planning your Tahitian holiday.
 Bon voyage!

 On my last trip to Moorea, I rented a car for a day to explore the island.
 Satisfied that I had already tackled island exploration, I was feeling free to do absolutely nothing on this visit to Moorea – which is honestly exactly what the island is meant for.

 I spent my days jumping into the crystal blue lagoon off my own personal dock and snorkeling around for hours taking photos and video.
 The lagoon is the primary form of entertainment in Moorea for good reason – you could spend countless hours there and never see the same thing twice.
 It’s simply mesmerizing.

-The sun came out on day 2 and stayed out for the remainder of my stay.
-I realized sometime around lunch on day 3 that I hadn’t put shoes on since I arrived.
+The sun came out on day two and stayed out for the remainder of my stay.
+I realized sometime around lunch on day three that I hadn’t put shoes on since I arrived.
 I smiled.
 Who needs shoes in paradise?